dpwiese/flying-notes-vitepress/docs/src/cfii/tsa/flight-instruments.md

 > This is done by lowering the center of gravity below the pivot point and making the assembly heavy enough that the vertical component of the magnetic force is too weak to tilt it significantly out of the horizontal plane.

-But literally the sentence after it states:
+But the next sentence after it states:

 > Because the dip angle is of no navigational interest, the compass is made so that it can rotate only in the horizontal plane.